 5) Get Excited

-You are about to go on a trip of a life time!
-Get an extra large camera card, like this one, for all the BAJILLION pictures you are about to take, buy some sunscreen and get excited to do something you have always dreamed of!!!
+You are about to go on a trip of a lifetime!
+Get an extra-large camera card, like this one, for all the BAJILLION pictures you are about to take, buy some sunscreen and get excited to do something you have always dreamed of!!!

 Many people ask me exactly how I planned MY personal African Adventure.
-So, using my own advice from this article, here is exactly what WE personally did
+So, using my own advice from this article, here is exactly what WE personally did to plan our safari.

 Not sure what to pack for your safari?
 Here is a full list of everything you’ll need.